mattdesl/promise-cookbook/README.md

 var loadImageAsync = Promise.promisify(loadImage);
 ```

-If you aren't using Bluebird, you can use [es6-denodeify](https://www.npmjs.com/package/es6-denodeify).
+If you aren't using Bluebird, you can use [es6-denodeify](https://www.npmjs.com/package/es6-denodeify) for this.

 ### `.then(resolved, rejected)`